-These reports are emailed to parents and students at the end of each term.
+These reports are emailed to parents and students twice a year, in terms 2 and 4.

 School Board

 Our School Board plays an essential role in the success of our students by providing oversight of key functions of our school including its strategic leadership and governance.
 We value the contribution of community members, parents and whānau who give their time and expertise to help us deliver the best possible educational outcomes for all our students.